Hunger In The United States Is Real

 Both adults and children affected by hunger can experience serious consequences ranging from poor productivity in their daily life to being at greater risk of physical and mental illnesses, including hypertension and diabetes.

-Nearly 1 in 4 households have experienced food insecurity in 2020.
-Even before the pandemic hit, some 13.7 million households, or 10.5% of all U.S. households, experienced food insecurity at some point during 2019.
+Nearly 40 million people or 10.5% of all U.S. households experienced food insecurity at some point during 2020.